chronoDave/Doombox/packages/doombox-react/README.md

 #### Pages

-Composition of components, modules and entities, which is displayed as a singular screen
+Composition of components, modules and entities, which are displayed as a singular screen

 #### Providers